fangdong013/conways-game-of-life/README.md

 Current functionality:
  + displays a graph of randomly generated cells which abide by 23/3 rules of GoL (by default)
  + the rules can be changed based on two vectors
+ + simple GUI displaying a simulation based on a randomly generated grayscale matrix

 To be implemented:
  + GUI that will contain: